 These two embraced and kissed each other.
 Afterward Demetrios went into his own country, and Perion remained, girt with the magic sword Flamberge.
 It was not all at once Perion recollected that the wearer of Flamberge is unconquerable, if ancient histories are to be believed, for in deduction Perion was leisurely.

-Now on a sudden he perceived that Demetrios had flung control of the future to Perion, as one gives money to a sot, entirely prescient of how it will be used.
+Now on a sudden he perceived that Demetrios, out of his pride, had flung control of the future to Perion, as one gives money to a sot, entirely prescient of how it will be used.
 Perion had his moment of bleak rage.
 "I will not cog the dice to my advantage any more than you!" said Perion.
-He drew the sword of Charlemaigne and brandished it and cast it as far as even strong Perion could cast, and the sea swallowed it.
+He drew the sword of Charlemaigne and cast it from him as far as even he could cast, and the sea swallowed it.
 "Now God alone is arbiter!" cried Perion, "and I am not afraid."
 He stood a pauper and a friendless man.
-Beside his thigh hung a sorcerer's scabbard of blue leather, curiously ornamented, but it was emptied of power.
-Yet Perion laughed exultingly, because he was elate with dreams of the future.
+Beside his thigh hung a sorcerer's scabbard of blue leather, curiously ornamented, but it was emptied.
+Perion laughed exultingly because he was elate with dreams of the future.
 And for the rest, he was aware it is less grateful to remember plaudits than to recall the exercise of that in us which is not merely human.
-20.

-How Perion Got Aid

-HEN Perion turned from the Needle of Assignano, and went westward into the Forest of Columbiers.
+IX HOW PERION GOT UNEXPECTED AID HEN Perion turned from the Needle of Assignano, and went westward into the Forest of Columbiers.
 He had no plan.
 He wandered in the high woods that had never yet been felled or ordered, as a beast does in watchful care of hunters.
 He came presently to a glade which the sunlight flooded without obstruction.
-There was in this place a fountain, which oozed from under an iron-coloured boulder incrusted with grey lichens and green moss.
-Upon the rock a woman sat, her chin propped by one hand, and she appeared to consider remote and pleasant happenings.
-She was clothed throughout in white, with metal bands about her neck and arms; and her loosened hair, which was coloured like straw, and was as pale as the hair of children, glittered about her, and shone frostily where it lay outspread upon the rock behind her.
+There was a fountain in this place, which oozed from under an iron-coloured boulder incrusted with grey lichens and green moss.
+Upon the rock a woman sat, her chin propped by one hand, and appeared to consider remote and pleasant happenings.
+She was clothed in white throughout, with metal bands about her neck and arms; and her loosened hair, which was coloured like straw, and was as pale as the hair of children, glittered about her, and shone frostily where it lay outspread upon the rock behind her.